 For more information, see Workflow to request approval.

 |BMC Service Request Management or BMC HR Case Management|

-An AR System administrator can configure filters to send information back to BMC Digital Workplace Catalog.
-For example, the integration script installs the WOI:WorkOrder_ChangeStatus filter that sends a work order status each time the value is changed.
+Information is sent from the Remedy server back to BMC Digital Workplace Catalog.
+For example, the integration script installs the INT:DWPWOI:WOI:ServiceRequestStubUpdate_WorkOrderStatusChange filter in Remedy IT Service Management; this filter sends a work order status each time the value is changed.

 |Custom applications developed on the Remedy platform|